jnicolow/jnicolow.github.io/essays/UI-frameworks.md

 The example relationship in the graph assumes that the more time intensive (learning a new tool) requires less time once mastered than the constant time (using already possessed knowledge).
 In fact, in that example by day 10 the task has been automated and requires no time.
 This is of course a rudimentary example and does not directly map to every situation.

-## What is the payoff of using UI frameworks
+## What is the Payoff of Using UI Frameworks
 <img width="300px" class="rounded float-start pe-4" src="../img/UI-frameworks/th-4110867492.jpg">

 My first experience with web development was a few months after I learned my first programming language R. During this time I was working on a dashboard to display mental health and substance use statistics.
 We were working under the constraint that we had to only use pure CSS and HTML (and JavaScript).
 I remember often becoming very frustrated trying to make the simplest change (such as centering elements).
 As I searched online for solutions I often saw answers referencing Bootstrap (a UI framework).
 At the time I didnʻt understand it and it seemed like just an additional hurdle to jump through especially because the webpage was already mostly built out using pure HTML and CSS (of course it would have still been easy to add components from UI frameworks in).